vsoch/vsoch.github.io/_posts/2019/2019-10-03-regression-wasm.md

 Here is how it works.
 The data you input drives the graph produced.

 <ol class="custom-counter">
-  <li>TLDR: Run a multiple or single regression using Web Assembly</li>
+  <li>TLDR: Run a multiple or simple linear regression using Web Assembly</li>
   <li>Two variables (one predictor, one regression) will generate a line plot showing X vs. Y and predictions</li>
   <li>More than two variables performs multiple regression to generate a residual histogram</li>
   <li>Upload your own data file, change the delimiter, the file name to be saved, or the predictor column</li>